Have you done something that you never thought you would, but you did (!), and you’re very proud of it?

 For me, I never thought I’d self-publish my own books!
 I came across the idea of self-publishing back in July 2015, and I started working on my first book in December 2015.
 It took me some time to figure out what books I am interested to create.
 I am still trying to figure that out because I have so many ideas of what I want to produce.
 I published my first set of colour-test reference books and the first Wander in Colour trip planner in June 2016.
 When they arrived in July, let me tell you, it was the MOST AMAZING feeling!
 I felt the exhilaration rush through me as I open the boxes containing my books.
 I felt so proud of myself because I couldn’t believe that these were my babies!
 No words could describe that feeling.

 Talking about babies, I’ll be a new mom very soon I’m now a new mom!
 My due date is June 12, 2017.
 So it is definitely getting close!
-My baby was born on Jun 2nd, 2017, so he was 10 days early!
+My baby was born on Jun 2nd, 2017, so he came 10 days early!
 I’d never entertain the thought of having kids.
 I’d always been quite happy with the idea of being single, or being in a childless relationship.
 So having a baby, and learning about all-things-baby is a new step for me.
-Now I am a mom, and I would like to introduce our little boy, Damien, to you!
-You can follow him on Instagram.
+Now I am a mom.
+It sounds so weird to hear myself say that.
+Anyway, I would like to introduce our little boy, Damien, to you!
+We call him Beanie, that’s because before we went for our first ultrasound appointment, I thought he would look like a bean.
+You can now follow Beanie on Instagram.

 This blog, Wander Piggy, is where I share my book publishing journey, the joys and challenges of being a mom, and various interesting things that happen in my life.
-Eventually, I hope that I can offer more strategies and resources to help you in your self-publishing journey.
-I was inspired by many people when it comes to self-publishing, and I learned a lot from reading their blogs and/or taking their courses.
+Eventually, I hope that I can share strategies and resources to help people who are interested in self-publishing their books too.
+I was inspired by so many people when it comes to self-publishing, and I learned a lot from reading their blogs and/or taking their courses.
 I hope through this blog, we can build a community where we can encourage and support each other along the way.

 Fun Facts About Me: